Kordian98/watir-project/README.md

 3. I created project based on this one above and my own solutions

-I feel like nothing more needs explainations, but if there appears any questions I will answer it. :)
+I feel like nothing more needs explainations, but if there appears any questions I will answer. :)